Relief From Debt Through Chapter 7 Bankruptcy

 Very few individuals borrow money that they don’t believe that they’ll be able to pay back.
 In fact, most creditors have developed safeguards to ensure that the money they lend only goes to those who are capable of repayment.
 However, sometimes circumstances change beyond one’s control.
 An illness, a divorce, lost employment or any number of other events can adversely affect your ability to repay your debt.
 There is an alternative, however, to the long and uncomfortable process of having your assets repossessed one by one or having to defend collection lawsuits.

 Chapter 7 bankruptcy provides immediate relief to individuals who have fallen behind on their bills and are seeking a way to keep their lives intact.
 In fact, under certain circumstances, federal and state income taxes can be discharged in bankruptcy as well.
-The Law Office of Evan M. Altman provides financial advice for our northern Georgia clients who are facing economic challenges.
+Evan M. Altman, Attorney at Law provides financial advice for our northern Georgia clients who are facing economic challenges.
 Attorney Altman will meet with you to discuss your current financial predicament and determine whether or not you should file Chapter 7 or seek alternative methods of debt relief.

 How Filing Chapter 7 Bankruptcy With An Attorney Works